turnermm/ckgdoku/README.md

 # ckgdoku
-working branch of ckgedit using dokuwiki mediamanager
+working branch of ckgdoku using dokuwiki mediamanager